-- On the Analyze tab, in the Links group, click Hyperlink, and then click New Hyperlink.
+- On the Edit tab, click Hyperlink / New Hyperlink.

 NOTE If a link is used in many files, it is recommended that you create one external to represent the website or file and then link to the external from your files—this way if a hyperlink becomes invalid, you need only update it in one location.

 Do you use framework matrices to summarize or condense your files?
 You can use summary links to connect text in the summaries to supporting data in files that are displayed in the associated view of the framework matrix.
 Framework matrices